SheetJS/sheetjs/README.md

 # [SheetJS SSF](http://sheetjs.com)

-ssf (SpreadSheet Format) is a pure-JS library to format data using ECMA-376 spreadsheet format codes (used in popular spreadsheet software packages).
+ssf (SpreadSheet Format) is a pure JS library to format data using ECMA-376 spreadsheet format codes (used in popular spreadsheet software packages).